tverbeiren/BigDataBe-Spark/slides.md

 // and process it similar to Hadoop M/R val file = textFile("Joyce-Ulysses.txt")

-// Retrieve an Array of words in the text val words = file.flatMap(_.split(" "))
+// Convert to an array of words in the text val words = file.flatMap(_.split(" "))

 // Map to (key,value) pairs